 To optimize your photo opportunities and social distancing, consider staying the night in the posh hotels, or booking a day at the on-site Retreat Spa, with its private pools, treatment rooms and bathing section.

 Day 5-6: Moving East Along the Iceland’s South Coast – 210 miles

-Jökulsárlón Glacial Lagoon is another stunning sight because you can watch, in real time, as chunks of the Breiðamerkurjökull glacier break off into a deep lagoon caused by recent ice melt.
+At Jökulsárlón Glacial Lagoon, watch, in real time, as chunks of the Breiðamerkurjökull glacier break off into a deep lagoon.
+The stunning sight is caused by recent ice melt.
 This living climate change lesson is best appreciated on the ferry and inflatable boat tours that run May to October.
-From the vessels, you can get close up to the mother Vatnajökull Glacier, icebergs and look for seals and other wildlife that make this frozen landscape their home.
+From the vessels, you can get close up to the mother Vatnajökull Glacier and icebergs.
+Look out seals and other wildlife that make this frozen landscape their home.
 From here, it is about 230 miles west to Reykjavík.